 Grab a clean, medium-size bowl, and add about a tablespoon of vegetable oil (olive oil and avocado oil both work), place the dough in the oil, and then rotate the dough around so it’s all covered in oil.

-Cover the dough to keep in moisture—you can use plastic wrap, a damp tea towel, bowl covers, or even plastic shower caps!
+Cover the dough to keep in moisture—you can use plastic wrap, a damp kitchen towel, bowl covers, or even plastic shower caps!
 Place it in a warm place to rise.

 The first rise is finished when your dough ball has roughly doubled in size.
 The time on this will vary wildly based on the activity of your yeast and the warmth of your kitchen—so we can’t give you an exact time frame.
 But when the dough looks roughly double the size, you’re ready to move on to the next step.
 If you are having a hard time estimating what “double the size” looks like, they sell bulk fermentation containers that are clear and have lines on the outside so you can easily tell when you’ve reached the double mark.